intel/BigDL-Recommender-System-Toolkit/DEVCATLOG.md

 ### 2. Download the Toolkit Repository

-Create a working directory for the example workflow of Intel® Recsys Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
-Intel® Recsys Toolkit is included in the BigDL project and this step downloads the example scripts in BigDL to demonstrate the toolkit.
+Create a working directory for the example workflow of Intel® BigDL Recommender System Toolkit and clone the [Main Repository](https://github.com/intel-analytics/BigDL) repository into your working directory.
+Intel® BigDL Recommender System Toolkit is included in the BigDL project and this step downloads the example scripts in BigDL to demonstrate the toolkit.
-Follow the steps in the next section to easily install Intel® Recsys Toolkit via [Docker](#31-install-from-docker) or [pip](#32-install-from-pypi-on-bare-metal).
+Follow the steps in the next section to easily install Intel® BigDL Recommender System Toolkit via [Docker](#31-install-from-docker) or [pip](#32-install-from-pypi-on-bare-metal).

 ```
 mkdir ~/work && cd ~/work